Avoid these costly LinkedIn mistakes

 Startups

-Trying to apply the advice you find online is like fitting a square peg in a round hole.
-That's because the strategies needed to make sales in your service-based small business are different than the strategies you need to find your next job or promote a multinational company.
+Trying to apply the advice you find online is like trying to fit a square peg into a round hole.
+That's because the strategies needed to make sales in your small service-based business are different from the strategies you need to find your next job, promote a multinational company, or make B2B software sales.

-When you implement advice that was built for a different audience, you will likely get results; however, these results likely won't get you closer to the results you want.
-For instance, you might find that you get results such as more followers and impressions, but in all likelihood, those results won’t help you accomplish your actual goal of getting more clients—let alone the right clients.
+When you implement advice designed for a different audience, you will likely achieve results; however, they probably won't bring you closer to the outcomes you want.
+For instance, you might find that you get results such as more followers and impressions, but in all likelihood, those results won’t help you accomplish your actual goal of getting more clients — let alone the right clients.

 (In this related blog post, I explain what creating a LinkedIn strategy for a small business means and why you need one to get leads on LinkedIn.)

-Here are 3 common mistakes business owners make when trying to figure out LinkedIn on their own:
+Now, let's discuss the three common mistakes you might be making when trying to figure out LinkedIn on your own:

-I’m surprised how often I see posts and direct messages that burn a business owner's credibility.
+I’m surprised by how often I see posts and direct messages that undermine a business owner's credibility.
+Here is what it looks like:

-Via posts: When small business owners share content on LinkedIn, they often write personal content about past mistakes and failures and upcoming goals.
+Via posts: When small business owners share content on LinkedIn, they often write personal content about past mistakes and failures, and future goals.
 However, many of these posts unintentionally discredit the expert, leaving their audience interested but simultaneously destroying trust.
-You can get all the engagement in the world on posts like these, but if your audience doesn’t trust you, they won’t buy from you.
+You can get all the engagement in the world on posts like these, but without trust, your audience won’t buy from you.

 Via direct messages: When small business owners direct message prospects on LinkedIn, they often try to hit a quota and ask themselves “how am I converting these prospects into clients?”.
 Accordingly, they are quick to send pitches via direct message, asking relevant prospects whether their services are a fit.
 This strategy is exhausting and unsustainable.
 Instead of relying on direct pitching, I encourage you to take a relationship-focused approach to direct messaging.
 You can learn more about why DMs don’t have to be salesy in this blog post.